RecklessHogrider96/Breakout-Platform-Runner-Builds/README.md

 - Zachary Katancik - zkatancik
 - Matin Raayai Ardakani - matinraayai

-A designed and developed a Game Engine and used it to develop 3 different games.
+We designed and developed a Game Engine and used it to develop 3 different games.
+The builds for each game are present in the bin folder of either the Windows or MacOS folder.

+There is a level editor as well where the levels are all 3 above mentioned games can be found in the bin/editor folder.

-# Tower Hour - Tower Defense
+## Tower Hour - Tower Defense

-# Grave Runner - Platform Runner
+## Grave Runner - Platform Runner

-# Breakdown - Breakout Game
+## Breakdown - Breakout Game

+## Level Editor - For all above Games

 The Releases for Breakout and Platform Runner Games.